ModelAtlasofTheEarth/metadata_schema/README.md

 ## Ambiguities and definitions

-SoftwareSourceCode` and SoftwareApplication'
+In many cases computatation models in Earth Science, involve a novel usage (new model) of an existing software framework/application.
+This may involve a new set of paramaters, new plugins, modification to the source code of the existing sorftware application.
+We want the metadata model try to reflect these relationships.
+We encourage users to add any model code (and inputs) that are required to run their model.
+In the metadata model this code directory is represented with the dual types ["SoftwareSourceCode", "ComputationalWorkflow"].
+Other types can be added.
+The "ComputationalWorkflow" comes from Bioschemas (https://bioschemas.org/).

-In many cases computatation models in (solid) Earth Science, involve a novel usage of an existing sodtware package/application/etc. This may involve
+We use the "TargetProduct" property of the "SoftwareSourceCode" to designate the software framework/application that the code is designed to run on.
+The TargetProduct is given the (dual) @type ["SoftwareSourceCode", "SoftwareApplication"].
+This reflects the fact that the TargetProduct is a often a binary or a pakaage within an environemt (Julia, Pythom) but is often distributred as source code, and builty by users/

-We want the metadata try to
+There has been some debate about the intented use of

 ## Questions: